davidkretch/paws_gasp_2019/README.md

-Your batch job runs in a Docker container, which a self-contained environment with an OS and other software, such as R. The example in this repo uses a pre-built Docker container with has R installed, which is hosted on Docker Hub.
+Your batch job runs in a Docker container, which a self-contained environment with an OS and other software, such as R. The example in this repo uses a pre-built Docker container with R installed, which is hosted on Docker Hub.

 You can make your own Docker container using the Dockerfile in the `docker` folder.
 The